Issue

 Billing cycle

-Heroku invoices Personal and Teams on a monthly basis.
 Our Dev Center explains the billing cycle in more detail.
-It is recommended to review the following article if you have questions on the billing cycle and proration-based charges.
+Review the Usage & Billing article if you have questions on the billing cycle and proration-based charges.

 Types of charges